Why Go Vegan?

 First, a definition of veganism

-Donald Watson, a founder of the Vegan Society, coined the term “vegan” in 1944.
-The Society later published their definition of veganism as follows:
+Donald and Dorothy Watson coined the term “vegan” in 1944.
+The Vegan Society, of which they were founding members, later published their definition of veganism as follows:

 A philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of humans, animals and the environment.
 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals.